 Are you crafty?
 Have you ever been?
 I never considered myself crafty; it just didn’t seem to me that I was the crafty type at all… But as I was writing this, I think I realized that I am and was always crafty!

-- I was a stay at home Mom; finances didn’t allow for a lot of extras, so that is when you become inventive and do what needs to be done for me to stay at home to raise my children.
+- I was a stay-at-home Mom; finances didn’t allow for a lot of extras, so that is when I become inventive and do what needed to be done for me to stay at home to raise my children.

 - I loved knowing I was giving my family things that I had made from scratch.
 It definitely makes you feel good knowing you are doing something good for someone else.

 Many years ago we all lived off the land for our food, shelter, and clothing.
 People may not have had many conveniences in life, but they knew how to be self-reliant and take care of themselves and their families.
 But today we’ve managed to undo all of that, and I wonder if we are better off or not!

 Technology and science have definitely helped us in many ways.
 Science has helped us with medicines and operations that can help us when we are sick and save lives.
 Technology helps us to stay in contact with others and helps us to learn things in ways that never would have happened without it.

 But technology, science and mass production have also depleted natural resources, polluted the air, soils and waterways making humans and wildlife chronically ill, and have also disconnected us from our own willingness to make and provide for ourselves and family.

 When you make things yourself, you then start to marvel at the amazing things people create from their hearts, souls, and their own hands.
 When you purchase something from a craftsperson that makes something with their hands you are getting their expertise, their way of doing it a little different from someone else.
 You experience their passion, their creativity and their spirit.